-When you book a tour with BKWine AB you can feel safe with the special protection you have with our travel guarantee deposit.
+When you book a tour with BKWine AB your peace of mind is guaranteed thanks to our travel guarantee deposit.

 Special rules apply within the EU to organisers of package tours.
 “Package tours” are travel services that contain more than one service, such as transport and accommodation.
 BKWine’s wine tours are thus package tours.

-BKWine AB is a Swedish company and according to Swedish laws and regulations, as well as EU regulations, stipulate that organisers of package tours must have a so-called travel guarantee (or travel guarantee deposit).
+BKWine AB is a Swedish company and according to Swedish laws and regulations, as well as EU regulations, organisers of package tours must have a travel guarantee (or travel guarantee deposit).
 This is essentially a bonded bank guarantee.

-BKWine complies fully with the Travel Guarantees Act (1972:2004), the Packaged Tours Act of August 1, 2018, and corresponding EU regulations, so that you can feel safe when booking a tour with BKWine.
+BKWine complies fully with the Travel Guarantees Act (1972:2004), the Packaged Tours Act of August 1, 2018 and corresponding EU regulations, so you can have total peace of mind when booking with us.

-This is similar to e.g. what exists in the UK with, for example, ABTOT (The Association of Bonded Travel Organisers Trust Limited) and ABTA (Association of British Travel Agents), but in our case it is overseen by the government agency Kammarkollegiet, with a history dating back to 1539, in accordance with Swedish and EU regulations, instead of a private entity.
+This is similar to (for example) current arrangements in UK with ABTOT (Association of Bonded Travel Organisers Trust Limited) and ABTA (Association of British Travel Agents).
+In our case these requirements are overseen by the Swedish government agency Kammarkollegiet, in accordance with Swedish and EU regulations, rather than by a private entity.

 As you can imagine, it is important that the travel organiser you choose follows these rules.
 The travel guarantee is in practice a guaranteed amount of money that can be used in the event of (for example) the tour operator filing for insolvency.
 This guarantee is of course an extra operating cost that affects all package holiday organisers but which gives the traveller added protection, and it is included in the price of our tours.
 (Do not confuse it with travel insurance.
 That is an entirely different thing.)

-BKWine also follows the recommendations that the Swedish Consumer Agency has previously agreed with the travel industry regarding travel terms and conditions.
-Our travel Ts and Cs are based on these conditions, with some modifications due to our special type of tours.
+BKWine also follows the recommendations agreed by the Swedish Consumer Agency with the travel industry regarding travel terms and conditions.
+Our Travel Terms and Conditions are based on these recommendations, with some modifications due to the specialist nature of our tours.

-You will find full information about this in our travel terms and conditions.
+You can find full details about this in our Travel Terms and Conditions.

 The Packaged Tours Act and the Travel Guarantee Act